 Migrating to Australia

 When we fell in love with Australia in 2001, we wanted to migrate here.
 After our first trip, my wife and I did some research, and we compiled a list of conditions to make the move.
 One of the biggest obstacles was a deposit of AUD$100,000 in Australian government bonds.
-That was when the Australian dollar was much stronger than Singapore dollar.
-This was to show that we have the funds to support ourselves if visa was granted.
+That was when the Australian dollar was much stronger than the Singapore dollar.
+This was to show that we have the funds to support ourselves if a visa is granted.

-We were both new in our career, with a mortgage and renovation debt.
+We were both new in our careers, with a mortgage and renovation debt.
 We could not imagine how we could raise the funds to do this.
 We wrote a 5-year timeline for our migration goal.
 We couldn’t see how it was possible.
-But wouldn’t it be nice…

 Owning our home in Australia

 We talked about buying our forever home one day.
-The price of a 2-bedroom house where we lived was beyond what we could afford.
-We said we should rent to avoid taking on a huge mortgage, especially when things are so uncertain.
-But wouldn’t it be nice…
+The price of a 2-bedroom house where we lived was beyond our means.
+We said we should rent to avoid taking on a huge mortgage, especially given how uncertain things are.

-I am now thinking about a small portfolio of investment properties to earn passive income when I retire.
-Wouldn’t it be nice…
+I am now considering a small portfolio of investment properties to generate passive income when I retire.

 You become what you think about most,